niacobel/CHAINS/docs/source/abin_launcher.rendering.rst

 Jinja templates
 ===============

-To illustrate how to create those Jinja templates, let's consider two basic examples.
+Rather than trying to explain how to create your templates in a vacuum, let's consider two basic examples to illustrate this process.

 .. warning::